 JUNIPER SPRINGS RECREATION AREA.
 A perennial favorite, Juniper Springs recreation area offers camping in semi-tropical scenery along the scenic Juniper Creek.
 The 7-mile spring run is among the most popular canoeing destinations in the state.
 The unique swimming area at the spring’s source dates from the 1930s.
 Primitive camping is available to backpackers at Hidden Pond in the Juniper Prairie Wilderness.
 Campsite fees begin at $13 a night, and showers are available.
 Canoe rentals begin at $23 for the day.
 The Juniper Springs Recreation Area is located on SR 40, about 17 miles east of Silver Springs.
 For information, contact the Ocala National Forest Visitor Center, 3199 NE Hwy.
 315, Silver Springs Fl 34488.
 Phone: (352) 236-0288.
 (Learn more about Juniper Springs.)

 SALT SPRINGS RECREATION AREA.
 Since the turn of the century — when visitors sought the healing power of its slightly salty water — Salt Springs has been a popular destination for campers.
 The park was completely renovated in 1999.
 Local activities include fishing, snorkeling, bird watching, hiking and swimming in the spring’s headwaters.
+It’s one of the most popular Ocala National Forest camping opportunities.
 The recreation area is located on State Road 19 in Salt Springs, just north of Highway 314.
 In addition to tent camping, the recreation area offers full-hookup camping for trailers and motor homes.
 Showers are available.
 Primitive campsites cost $13 a night, or $17 with full-service hookups.
 For additional information, contact the Salt Springs Visitor Center, 14100 North Highway 19, Salt Springs, FL 32134.
 Phone: (352) 685-3070.